 Other students participate in the summer school of the American School of Classical Studies at Athens, take jobs on archaeological digs in Europe or the Middle East, or find other ways to visit classical lands.
 Student participation in archaeological fieldwork, usually excavation, is strongly encouraged as an important aspect of Classical studies training.
 Some financial aid is available for study travel.

 The Department of Classics is part of the King’s College London Exchange Program.
-Through this arrangement, an undergraduate Classics major has the opportunity to study a full academic year at the prestigious King's College.
+Through this arrangement, an undergraduate Classics major has the opportunity to study for one semester or a full academic year at the prestigious King’s College.

 College Year in Athens

 The department regularly sends undergraduate students to attend semester- or year-long programs at the College Year in Athens (CYA) in Greece.
 CYA offers a variety of courses in Greek and Latin; Classics; archaeology; Aegean prehistory; Greek and Mediterranean history; Greek anthropology, architecture, religion, ancient art; and modern Greek language and literature.
 The year-long and fall and spring semester programs consist of numerous trips to sites around mainland Greece, Crete and the Aegean, as well as a number of regular courses actually taught on site or in Greek museums.
 The program is open to qualified undergraduates in Classics, Classical Archaeology, Art History, History, Anthropology, and Classical Studies.
 For further information please consult the director of undergraduate studies, the University’s Study Abroad Office, or the College Year in Athens website.

 The American School of Classical Studies at Athens